Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Learning how to potty train a basset hound may sound to many prospective puppy owners like a daunting task.
+Learning how to potty train a basset hound may sound like a daunting task to many prospective puppy owners.
 You may have heard that basset hounds are particularly stubborn and that they are therefore very challenging to potty train, but how true is that?

 Yes, it's true that basset hounds may pose a few extra challenges, but these are not impossible to overcome.
 You can take a step in the right direction if you learn a bit more about this breed and how bassets hounds think.